Our Safeguarding designated Lead is: Gail Weir

 Staff with Key Responsibilities:

-The Headteacher Gail Weir, Deputy Head Teacher Sandra Chaaya, and Assistant Headteacher Sue Hogan and Charlotte Millward are Designated Safeguarding Leads.
+The Headteacher Gail Weir, Deputy Head Teacher Sandra Chaaya, and Assistant Headteacher Charlotte Millward are the designated Safeguarding Leads.

 Gary Smith is the school’s Educational Visits Coordinator.